-Emil Emanata is a Chicago-based artist and a Masters candidate at the School of the Art Institute.
+Emil Emanata is a Chicago-based artist and holds a Masters degree from the School of the Art Institute.
 She is currently working on her first graphic novel, which will be titled Monsters Are My Favorite Things By Karen Reyes.

 May Summer Farnsworth co-founded Riot Grrrl Press and co-edited the zine MARIKA with Erika Reinstein in the early 1990s.
 Recently, she published an article about the legacy of Riot Grrrl Press, “We ARE the Revolution” (co-authored with Kevin Dunn in 2012) in Women’s Studies: An Interdisciplinary Journal.
 She currently teaches courses on Latin American feminist literature at Hobart and William Smith Colleges in Geneva, NY.